-Animals don’t have any problem being talked by many people at once?
-It won’t be a burden on them ?
+Animals don’t have any problem being talked with by many people at once?
+It won’t be a burden on them?

 In my experience I have not heard any negative comments with regard to having numerous people talking with an animal at once.
-I have on many occassions heard animals say they LOVED the experience.
-Some animals have even used tactics to keep us talking with them.
+I have on many occasions heard animals say they LOVED the experience.
+Some animals have even used tactics to keep us talking with us.
 The way they have explained this to me and my students is that it is very rare for them to have the opportunity to really be heard by a human being.
-For those animals fortunate to have the opportunity they do not want it to end.
+Animals fortunate enough to have the opportunity to have two way conversations with us do not want the conversations to end.
 It may be the only opportunity they will ever have in their life to be heard and understood in the way it is possible through a two-way dialog with them.
 My experience is that they jump at the chance to talk, and especially LOVE it when they can share with many humans.